Dpm99/The-impact-of-one-way-streets-on-the-asymmetry-of-the-shortest-commuting-routes/README.md

 This repository contains all the important code and data used in the paper: [Impact of one-way streets on the asymmetry of the shortest commuting routes](https://journals.aps.org/prresearch/abstract/10.1103/PhysRevResearch.4.023053)

-### If you any of the code in this repository please cite the above paper
+### If you use any of the code in this repository please cite the above paper

 ## Structure: